 There are tours designed specifically for families with teenagers – usually these are a bit more challenging, more active and more demanding.
 On other family tours Explore also designate a handful of departures for Teen families only, as they know teenagers like to travel with others their own age.

 Explore use a wide range of accommodation their family holidays, from simple homestays to very comfortable hotels.
-Preference is to stay at smaller, locally owned hotels where possible, and on many tours use a variety of accommodation including guesthouses, wild camps, safari lodges, village houses, feluccas in Egypt, haciendas in Cuba and so on.
+Preference is to stay at smaller, locally owned hotels where possible, and on many tours use a variety of accommodation including guesthouses, wild camps, safari lodges, village houses, feluccas in Egypt and so on.
 Facilities vary but accommodation is clean and comfortable.

 Families of two, four or six are arranged into twin rooms.
 If you’re a family of three or five twin and singles are arranged as necessary, or triples depending on your preference.
 Wherever possible families are booked into adjoining rooms, or at least into rooms close to each other, but this cannot always be guaranteed.
 On some tours there may be a night or two in communal sleeping areas, for example in a desert camp or a village house.